 HDB resale transactions jump 32.5% in Q2, despite prices remaining flat

-SINGAPORE: Prices of Housing and Development Board (HDB) resale homes were mostly unchanged in the second quarter, falling by just 0.1 per cent from the previous quarter, according to figures released by HDB on Friday (Jul 28).
+SINGAPORE: The resale market for Housing and Development Board (HDB) flats saw a jump in the number of transactions last quarter, despite prices remaining mostly unchanged, according to figures released by HDB on Friday (Jul 28).

-However, the number of resale transactions jumped by 32.5 per cent from 4,530 cases to 6,001 cases in the April to June period.
+Resale transactions rose 32.5 per cent in the April to June period, rising from 4,530 cases to 6,001 cases.
+Prices fell by just 0.1 per cent, with the Resale Price Index inching down from 133.9 to 133.7 in the second quarter.

 More home owners also sublet their flats, with the number of approved subletting applications rising by 9.5 per cent from 9,981 cases to 10,929 cases.